-Thought vectors, Hinton explained, work at a higher level by extracting something closer to actual meaning.
+Thought vectors, Hinton explained, work at a higher level by extracting something closer to the actual meaning.

 Ascribing Each Word A Set Of Vectors

-The technique works by ascribing each word a set of numbers (or vector) that define its position in a theoretical “meaning space” or cloud.
-A sentence can be looked at as a path between these words, which can in turn be distilled down to its own set of numbers, or thought vector.
+The technique works by ascribing each word to a set of numbers (or vectors) that define its position in a theoretical “meaning space” or cloud.
+A sentence can be looked at as a path between these words, which can, in turn, be distilled down to its own set of numbers or thought vector.

 The “thought” serves as the bridge between the two languages because it can be transferred into the French version of the meaning space and decoded back into a new path between words.

-At first the translations it produces are nonsense, but a feedback loop provides an error signal that allows the position of each word to be refined until eventually the positions of words in the cloud captures the way humans use them – effectively a map of their meanings.
+At first, the translations it produces are nonsense, but a feedback loop provides an error signal that allows the position of each word to be refined until, eventually, the positions of words in the cloud capture the way humans use them – effectively, a map of their meanings.